"It used to be a monopoly. Now, it’s a rivalry."

 Choose Gateron If:

-- You want the smoothest typing feel possible.
+- You want the smoothest linear feel.

 Choose Cherry If: